 Silica (silicon dioxide) is one of the most common elements on Earth.
-It can be found in two forms, crystalline and non-crystalline.
-Materials containing crystalline silica are non-hazardous unless agitated, such as by blasting, crushing, chipping and grinding, which can create tiny particles called respirable crystalline silica.
+Silica can be found in two forms, crystalline and non-crystalline.
+Materials containing crystalline silica are non-hazardous unless agitated, such as blasting, crushing, chipping, cutting, drilling, and grinding, which can create tiny particles called respirable crystalline silica.
 Hydraulic fracturing is the main cause of respirable silica dust.

-In bulk material handling, if a resulting silica dust particle is larger than 60 μm, it will be visible and settle rather swiftly.
-At less than 30 μm, it will not be visible unless reflecting light and will take a bit longer to settle.
+In bulk material handling, if a resulting dust particle is larger than 60 μm, it will be visible and settle rather swiftly.
+However, at less than 30 μm, it will not be visible unless reflecting light and will take a bit longer to settle.

 To illustrate just how poisonous it is, if we were to equally distribute 5.6 grams (the weight of a quarter) of respirable silica dust through the air in a large football stadium, a person breathing the air would be considered overexposed.

-The challenge with bulk material handling is that it can continually re-suspend silica dust if a control plan is not in place.
-When breathed over time, it can cause conditions such as asthma, emphysema, silicosis (nodules and scarring in the lungs) and lung cancer.
+The challenge with bulk material handling is that it can continually re-suspend dust if a control plan is not in place.
+It can cause asthma, emphysema, silicosis (nodules and scarring in the lungs), and lung cancer when breathed over time.

 For all of these reasons, OSHA and MSHA have developed silica dust safety regulations.
 Failure to comply can lead to OSHA and MSHA fines related to silica.
 For example, the OSHA Respirable Crystalline Silica Standard requires employers to protect workers from dust exposure after high levels of silica dust at fracking sites.
 In addition, beginning September 2020, performing a Dust Hazards Analysis (DHA) of how dust hazards are being lessened and managed will be a required safety practice from the safety and health administration.

 The Solution: Benetech Silica Dust Containment and Suppression Systems

-With so much at stake for both people and your business, having a proper dust control plan is crucial.
-Benetech specializes in silica dust suppression systems that help ensure a safer workplace as well as compliance in the event a regulatory agency requests a review or inspection.
-We can work with your plant to develop specific silica dust containment and suppression systems such as those needed for cement, stone, sand, gravel or asphalt.
+Having a proper dust control plan is crucial, with so much at stake for both people and your business.
+Benetech specializes in dust suppression systems that help ensure a safer workplace and compliance if a regulatory agency requests a review or inspection.
+In addition, we can work with your plant to develop specific silica dust containment and suppression systems such as those needed for cement, stone, sand, gravel, or asphalt.

 - Dust Tight Inspection-Doors with easy access to key areas for simple maintenance